willianantunes/willianantunes.com/content/blog/2022/05/2022-05-15-django-admin-authentication-using-sso-through-auth0.md

 ![Custom Django login interface.
 It has the classical username and password fields, including the single sign-on (SSO) option.](/assets/posts/blog-22-order-2-image-2-django-login-interface-sso.png "Custom Django login interface.")

-The SSO option would be the way for all employees, whereas username and password would be used only by developers if required.
+Developers would use username and password if required, whereas all other employees would use the SSO option.
 Let's understand what we need to do to achieve this.

 ### The Django authentication system